Snowflake-Labs/snowflake-efcore-provider/README.md

 # Entity Framework Core Provider for Snowflake

-The Snowflake Developer Platform team has made the decision to conclude the Private Preview (PrPr) programs for both the Entity Framework (a .NET-based ORM) and Hibernate (a Java-based ORM).
-These ORMs will also not be moving forward to Public Preview (PuPr) or General Availability (GA).
-However, they will be made available in Snowflake-Labs so that customers can utilize the work we’ve done up until this point.

-Reasoning
-While this decision was not made lightly, the team believes it is in the best interest of Snowflake to focus on strengthening and enhancing its core capabilities.

-Immediate Actions
-Effective immediately, active development of the Entity Framework and Hibernate ORMs has ceased.
-Additionally, any development work on other requested ORMs has been paused indefinitely.

-Future Plans
-While active development has stopped, the work that has been completed will not be lost.
-On May 5, 2025, repositories for both the Entity Framework and Hibernate ORMs will be made available on Snowflake-Labs.
-However, these repositories will be in maintenance mode only.
+This repository is in maintenance mode only by Snowflake in Snowflake-Labs.

-Key Points About Snowflake-Labs Repositories
+## Key Points About Snowflake-Labs Repositories
-The feature set for both ORMs will be limited to the functionality that was validated during the PrPr phase.
-These ORMs will no longer be actively developed.
-Critical security issues will be patched if they are reported or detected.
+- Critical security issues will be patched if they are reported or detected.
-Official Snowflake Support will not be provided.
+- Official Snowflake Support will not be provided.
-Detailed documentation will be available within the repositories.
-The repositories will not be actively monitored.
+- The repository will not be actively monitored.
-If you have any questions, please contact your Snowflake Account Team (Sales rep.)

-Thank you,
-The Snowflake Developer Platform

 This is the open-source EF Core provider for Snowflake.
 It enables seamless interaction with Snowflake using Microsoft's widely-used .NET Object-Relational Mapper (ORM).
 With this provider, you can write queries using familiar LINQ syntax and take advantage of the powerful features of Entity Framework Core in your Snowflake projects.